-At Morling, we want to follow God’s leading to equip and shape Christ-centred followers to impact the world.
+At Morling, we want to follow God’s leading to equip and shape Christ-centered followers to impact the world.
 We can’t do this alone!
 We believe that the most effective way to do this is in partnership with churches, like-minded organisations and individuals who share the same mission.

 There are many benefits to partnering in God’s work.
 These include:

 Jesus told his disciples, and tells us today, that we should be people who foremost ‘Love the Lord your God with all your heart and with all your soul and with all your mind’ and then seek ‘Love your neighbour as yourself’ (Matthew 22:37-39).
 At Morling, we want every member of our community to be follow Christ in this way and to be people shaped by his great commission to make disciples (Matthew 28:19-20).
 This is a life-long commitment, one that we know starts before someone comes to study at Morling, and one that will continue after study is completed.

 This shared faith and vision ensures that our students are encouraged here, and in their churches or workplaces, to put their faith into missional action, and to build life-long rhythms of discipleship and learning.
 One example of this is our partnership with the Baptist Association’s bold goal of growing God’s Kingdom with 1000 healthy churches by 2050 (the ‘Gen1K goal’).